gdarko/digital-license-manager/readme.txt

 * Added RestAPI optional 'token' parameter to the /activate endpoint to reactivate existing license token and not create new one if needed
 * Added Single License page in My Account
 * Added License Activation log in My Account single License page
+* Added Migration tools for migrating from "License Manager for Woocommerce" and "WooCommerce Serial Numbers"
+* Added permalinks flush mechanism to flush permalinks after plugin activation.
+Fixes issues with 404 pages in WooCommerce "My Account"
 * Removed rendundant valid_for column in the licenses table in favor of expires_at
 * Fixed issue with the pagination and filters on the License Activations page
 * Fixed a problem that caused admins not able to clear activation limit on a license (set unlimited activations)